Delhi's air 'very poor' again due to high humidity

 Kuldeep Srivastava, the head of the Regional Weather Forecasting Centre, said, "Light rainfall increases moisture content and water droplets suspended in the air make pollutants heavier which do not get dispersed easily even a with moderate wind speed."
 "On Wednesday, the visibility is likely reduce due to fog, but the situation will improve during the day.
 The cloud cover will dissipate and there will be sunlight which is crucial for improvement in air quality," he said.

-The wind speed will increase to 20 to 25 kilometres per hour on November 9 and 10, he said.
+The wind speed will increase to 20-25 kmph on November 9 and 10, he said.
 A SAFAR report said around 3,500 farm fires were recorded on Wednesday in neighbouring states, but "the wind direction is not favourable for any stubble fire plume intrusion".

 It said the share of stubble burning in Delhi's PM2.5 pollution on Thursday reduced to just 2 per cent as easterly and south easterly winds negated its impact.
 It is likely to be 3 percent on Friday.
 A change in the wind direction (to north-westerly) and plume intrusion is expected only on Saturday which may lead to a marginal deterioration of air quality, SAFAR said.